Our Services

 Helpful Resources

-If your depression has not improved with therapy, medication, or lifestyle changes, a mental health research study may be a practical next step, offering early access to innovative treatments, close medical monitoring, and structured, evidence-based care.
-Many studies also reduce or eliminate costs and allow you to help advance future treatments; there are several factors to consider, so see below to understand more.
+If depression hasn't improved with therapy, medication, or lifestyle changes, a mental health research study may be a practical next step.
+These studies often provide early access to innovative treatments, close medical monitoring, and structured, evidence-based care—frequently at reduced or no cost—while helping advance future treatments.

 If you're still feeling depressed despite trying therapy, medication, lifestyle changes—or all three—you are not alone.
 Major depressive disorder can be persistent, complex, and frustrating.
 For some people, symptoms improve quickly.
 For others, relief takes time, adjustments, and sometimes new approaches.